Sevendust: All I See Is War and Blood & Stone (2017–2022)

-Truth Killer and future plans (2023–present)
+Truth Killer and One (2023–present)

-On April 12, 2023, the band announced their 14th studio album Truth Killer, revealing its cover and tracklisting, followed by the first single "Fence" with a music video.
+On April 12, 2023, the band announced their 14th studio album Truth Killer, revealing its cover and track listing, followed by the first single, "Fence", with a music video.
 On May 11, Sevendust released the second single "Everything".
 "Everything" notably peaked at No. 6 on the Mainstream Rock Tracks chart (Sevendust's highest position on the chart up until then).
-Truth Killer, the third album produced by Baskette, was released on July 28, 2023 via Napalm Records.
+Truth Killer was released on July 28, 2023, via Napalm Records.

 In August 2023, the band supported Alter Bridge on the summer leg of the Pawns & Kings tour with Mammoth WVH and MJT.
 Sevendust completed a US co-headlining tour with Static-X and Dope in the fall of 2023, titled the Machine Killer tour.

-Sevendust is set to tour Europe with Alter Bridge in early 2026, their first time sharing a European tour with the band.
-The 31-date What Lies Within tour, featuring Daughtry, begins on January 15, 2026 in Hamburg and concludes on March 5 in Nottingham.
+Sevendust supported Alter Bridge on a tour of Europe in January 2026.
+On January 21, 2026, the band announced their fifteenth studio album One.
+It was preceded by four singles: "Is This the Real You", "Unbreakable", "Threshold", and "Construct".
+"Unbreakable", in particular, peaked at No. 17 on the Mainstream Rock Tracks chart, which continued Sevendust's streak of appearances on the aforementioned chart (dating back to their self-titled debut album).
+In addition to a headlining US tour alongside Atreyu, Fire from the Gods, and American Adrenaline, Sevendust also booked various festival appearances throughout 2026 in support of One.